ecovillage/compostr/README.md

 Compostr is a somewhat weirdly engineered wrapper to decorate ruby classes such that they can be pushed to (or fetched from) a wordpress installation that defines corresponing CPTs (Custom Post Types).

+It would be fun to discuss on `Compostr`s development history and design decisions, but unfortunately that is out of scope for the time being.

 Licensed under the GPLv3+, Copyright 2016, 2017 Felix Wolfsteller.

 ## Installation